Aug 18, 2026

 The Impact of Tannins on the Stomach

-Drinking jasmine tea on an empty stomach often leads to nausea.
-This happens because tannins can stimulate the production of stomach acid.
-If there is no food in the stomach to buffer this acid, it can lead to discomfort, a "sour" stomach, or even a feeling of lightheadedness.
+Tannins are polyphenols responsible for the astringent taste of over-steeped tea.
+In the digestive tract, they can act as an irritant.
+Drinking jasmine tea on an empty stomach often leads to nausea because tannins stimulate stomach acid production.
+Without food to buffer this acid, it can lead to a "sour" stomach or lightheadedness.

 Acidity and Digestive Comfort